axiros/terminal_markdown_viewer/README.md

 2. pandoc -> html -> elinks, lynx or pandoc -> man -> groff.
 (Heavy and hard to use from within other programs.
 Styling suboptimal)

-3. vimcat (hard to use inline in other programs, slow)
+3. vimcat (Also heavy and hard to use inline in other programs)

 ## Installation